Recent Illinois Health Department Resources:

-Assuming that we are not yet in Phase 5 (“Illinois Restored”) by Labor Day, it is important to know that any possible return to campus will look and feel very different than it has in the past.
+The entire state moved into Phase 4 of the governor’s Restore Illinois plan on June 26.
+Since we are still not in Phase 5 (“Illinois Restored”), it is important to know that any possible return to campus will look and feel very different than it has in the past.
 The Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE) has issued the following requirements for schools to reopen under Phase 4:

 a.
 Masks or face shields will be required to be worn by all faculty, staff, and students.